Course Code: GES406

 Work through the process of project management to understand the most productive ways to track, manage, and execute a project.
 Next, you’ll understand the different resources that will enable your company to run smoothly such as a human resource department, technology, and marketing efforts.

-Students should have basic keyboarding and computer skills, be comfortable navigating the Internet and using e-mail, and have an understanding of a word-processing computer program (Microsoft Word is recommended).
-This program is intended for anyone interested in developing their management skills.
+Students should have basic keyboarding and computer skills, be comfortable navigating the Internet and using e-mail, and have an understanding of a word-processing program (such as Word).
+This course is intended for anyone interested in developing their management skills.

 The instructional materials required for this course are included in enrollment.
 The following textbooks will be shipped to you approximately 7-10 business days after enrollment: